...that would be me, right?

 I'll tell you how...

 The education system—not teachers—but the system failed us.
-Its curriculum, even back in the day, taught kids about memorization and repetition because "they said so", rather than teaching about understanding and meaning.
+Its curriculum, even back in the day, taught kids about memorization and repetition, rather than teaching about understanding and meaning.
 No one reacts positive to being told what to do, but every single one us is receptive to being shown how to do it.

 (TELL) a child to like apples and he may not like them.